Compagnie Générale Transatlantique: Under the presidency of Jules Charles-Roux (1904–1914)

-In 1912 the company put into service a new liner, SS France.
+In 1912, the company put into service a new liner, SS France.
 Even though it remained clearly below its competitors in terms of size, it posted an average speed of 24 knots which was very appreciable at the time, and was 210 meters in length.
 Its luxury earned it the nickname "the Versailles of the Atlantic," and the ship quickly gained the loyalty of a wealthy clientele.
 To appeal to less wealthy passengers, the company also launched new ships such as SS Chicago in 1908 and SS Rochambeau in 1911.
 Smaller and slower, these liners cost less to the company, which mainly operated them for migrants, to whom they often offered services superior to the larger liners of the time.
-This recipe quickly proved effective, and this type of vessels quickly established itself alongside larger, faster liners which formed the flagship of the fleet.
+This strategy quickly proved effective, and this type of vessels quickly established itself alongside larger, faster liners which formed the flagship of the fleet.

-In the summer of 1913, a new postal agreement was reached, requiring the building of three new liners before 1932.
-The building of the first, SS Paris, was immediately started in Penhoët, and was clearly bigger than its predecessor.
-The ship was expected to be completed in 1916, but the First World War greatly delayed its completion.
+In the summer of 1913, a new postal agreement was reached, requiring the construction of three new liners before 1932.
+The building of the first, SS Paris, was immediately started in Penhoët.
+It was designed to be bigger than its predecessor.
+The ship was expected to be completed in 1916, but World War I greatly delayed its completion.
 This decade under the governance of Charles-Roux was on the whole particularly prosperous: the revenues from the main routes almost doubled between 1905 and 1913.
 However, the operating costs also increased, with the number of ships no fewer than 84 ships.
 Its results remain comparable to those of its competitors, and the CGT has established itself as a leading French company.